Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Non-applicability of Lyapunov function ( ) in bimatrix games

-A subsequent sentence in the scheme of proof is: ``\emph{Thus, for some $\theta_0$ between $0$ and $\pi/2$, the point has zero first component and, by Definition 4.3, negative second.
+A subsequent sentence in the scheme of the proof is: ``\emph{Thus, for some $\theta_0$ between $0$ and $\pi/2$, the point has zero first component and, by Definition 4.3, negative second.
 Then for $\theta_0+\pi/2$, the point has zero first component and positive second.
 This gives our contradiction.}'' Here Definition 4.3 is Definition 3d of this paper.
-For bimatrix games, however, $A=0$ and $D=0$, and since this proof is valid for interior fixed point (which is also a mixed Nash equilibrium), we can add $(p^*-p_1)\cdot Bq^*$ (which is zero) to the coordinate, $(p^*-p_1)\cdot(Ap_1+Bq_1)$, and $(q^*-q_1)\cdot Cp^*$ (which also is zero) to the second coordinate, $(q^*-q_1)\cdot(Cp_1+Dq_1))$.
+For bimatrix games, however, $A=0$ and $D=0$, and since this proof is valid for interior fixed point (which is also a mixed NE), we can add $(p^*-p_1)\cdot Bq^*$ (which is zero) to the coordinate, $(p^*-p_1)\cdot(Ap_1+Bq_1)$, and $(q^*-q_1)\cdot Cp^*$ (which also is zero) to the second coordinate, $(q^*-q_1)\cdot(Cp_1+Dq_1))$.
 Subsequently, on redefining $(p^*-p_1)$ as $\bm{\xi}$ and $(q^*-q_1)$ as $\bm{\eta}$, the corresponding point in $\mathbb{R}^2$ takes the following form: $(\bm{\xi}\cdot B\bm{\eta},\bm{\eta}\cdot C\bm{\xi})$.
-To complete the proof, one needs to argue that the point has zero first component and negative second component---this is exactly what is not valid because if first component is zero then automatically second component is also zero.
+To complete the proof, one needs to argue that the point has zero first component and negative second component---this is exactly what is not valid because if the first component is zero then the second component is automatically zero as well.
 Let us see explicitly why this is so.